 Xavier Dolan has quickly become one of my favorite modern directors.
 His appeal, for me, goes beyond his stories (though they're great in their own right).
 It's his tonal approach to filmmaking, his understanding of cinema and ability to embrace the past and make it his own that's so intoxicating.
 So often a director influenced by the past gets caught up in mimicry and the final product feels somewhat alien.
 Dolan has no such issue.

-"Tom at the Farm" was directed by Xavier Dolan.
+"Tom at the Farm" is a Amplify release, directed by Xavier Dolan.
 This film has not yet been rated by the MPAA.
 The running time is .
-This film does not yet have a domestic distributor.

 For more information on this film including pictures, trailers and a detailed synopsis click here.

 Up until now all of his films have felt like they came from somewhere extremely personal and now, here comes Tom at the Farm, a psychological thriller that's been hard to describe to anyone that's asked.
 It's a departure from Dolan's first three films -- I Killed My Mother, Heartbeats and Laurence Anyways -- for a wide range of reasons.
 While he wrote it, just as he did the other three, it's an adaptation, the city is abandoned for the country, his New Wave influences can only be felt around the edges and, most obvious, it's in no way a relationship or family drama, which is all he's really made up until now.
 This is a film of a different sort.

 I've tried to come up with something to compare it to, but I'm at a loss.
 Cinematically it feels unique in its own right and my first instinct is to call it some sort of B-movie thriller, though that too doesn't feel right, just as a tonal comparison to something like Repulsion or Diabolique is similarly wrong.
 Tom at the Farm has a madness all its own.